docelic/amber-introduction/README.md

 end
 ```

 And then visit [http://localhost:3000/](http://localhost:3000/).
-You should see a HTTP 500 (Internal Server Error) containing your error message.
+You should see a HTTP 500 (Internal Server Error) containing the specified error message.

 # Assets Pipeline<a name="assets_pipeline"></a>